dong0/kintone-ui-component/CONTRIBUTING.md

 ## Command Guide

-The commands are provided as npm-scritpts, so please execute `npm run { Command }` in the terminal.
+The commands are provided as npm-scripts.
+Use your package manager; we recommend `pnpm run { Command }`.

 |Command| Summary|
 | :---- | :---- |